Dr. Ashley Ng, Minnesota violinist, is a freelance musician and music teacher based in the Twin Cities.

 His approach is humanistic, often supporting the discovery of music comfortably, with attention to the person and process experience.
 This approach helps create wonder, potential, and a purposeful result such as learning a lifelong skill through improved attention and sensory regulation; both strengths that go beyond the music and open up new possibilities.
 Sometimes these experiences translate into learning to walk, or move through music interventions that generalize to everyday skills and activities which can optimize functionality.
 Frequently music and music therapy sessions involve empowerment through musical communication and expression that connects, develops and validates growth and healing.

-Mark Yannie has been playing Sax, Clarinet, and Flute in the area since 1999.
-He has played for many national acts, toured, and freelanced for years in the Orlando/Tampa, area, and Cleveland.
-His groups: the Swing Trio, Jazz Quartet, Small Big Band, and Classical Duo can be heard locally in a variety of settings. www.livemusicjazz.com.
-He is also a member of the ACME Jazz Company Big Band and Chino Latino Latin Jazz Group.
-Mark has toured with Melissa Manchester, the Glenn Miller, and the Tommy Dorsey Orchestras and has had steady engagements with Norwegian, Princess, Scandinavian World Cruise Lines, the Grand Floridian, and Seaworld Renaissance Hotel.
+In the past, Mark played for many national acts, toured, freelanced for years in the Orlando/Tampa, area, and Cleveland, has toured with Melissa Manchester, the Glenn Miller, and the Tommy Dorsey Orchestras and has had steady engagements with Norwegian, Princess, Scandinavian World Cruise Lines, the Grand Floridian, and Seaworld Renaissance Hotel.
 He has also backed-up acts including: Rosemary Clooney, Vic Damone, Lou Rawls, Patti Page, The Temptations, and Jack Jones.
-He has taught as an adjunct at Crown College, North Central University, and College of St. Benedict/St. Johns University.
-Also as an instructor at Hopkins, St. Louis Park High School, and Southwest Christian High Schools.
+As an instructor he has been an adjunct at Crown College, North Central University, and College of St. Benedict/St. Johns University, and at Hopkins, St. Louis Park, and Southwest Christian High Schools.
 He holds both a Bachelor’s and Master’s Degree in Music.
-He has played professionally in the settings of jazz, symphonic, pit orchestra, and general business entertainment freelance as a woodwinds specialist.

-Mark Yannie has been playing Sax, Clarinet, and Flute in the area since 1999.
-He has played for many national acts, toured, and freelanced for years in the Orlando/Tampa, area, and Cleveland.
-His groups: the Swing Trio, Jazz Quartet, Small Big Band, and Classical Duo can be heard locally in a variety of settings. www.livemusicjazz.com.
-He is also a member of the ACME Jazz Company Big Band and Chino Latino Latin Jazz Group.
-Mark has toured with Melissa Manchester, the Glenn Miller, and the Tommy Dorsey Orchestras and has had steady engagements with Norwegian, Princess, Scandinavian World Cruise Lines, the Grand Floridian, and Seaworld Renaissance Hotel.
+In the past, Mark played for many national acts, toured, freelanced for years in the Orlando/Tampa, area, and Cleveland, has toured with Melissa Manchester, the Glenn Miller, and the Tommy Dorsey Orchestras and has had steady engagements with Norwegian, Princess, Scandinavian World Cruise Lines, the Grand Floridian, and Seaworld Renaissance Hotel.
 He has also backed-up acts including: Rosemary Clooney, Vic Damone, Lou Rawls, Patti Page, The Temptations, and Jack Jones.
-He has taught as an adjunct at Crown College, North Central University, and College of St. Benedict/St. Johns University.
-Also as an instructor at Hopkins, St. Louis Park High School, and Southwest Christian High Schools.
+As an instructor he has been an adjunct at Crown College, North Central University, and College of St. Benedict/St. Johns University, and at Hopkins, St. Louis Park, and Southwest Christian High Schools.
 He holds both a Bachelor’s and Master’s Degree in Music.
-He has played professionally in the settings of jazz, symphonic, pit orchestra, and general business entertainment freelance as a woodwinds specialist.

 MAURICE JACOX is a bona fide legend in the Twin City music scene.
 He progressed from to flute to saxophone to vocals in his career starting out as a member of the iconic Willie and the Bumble Bees for 15 years.
 Then onto the R&B powerhouse, The Butane Should Review and fronting The Soul Tight Committee for 16 before moving out on his own to be front and center in the Nat King Cole tribute show, Straighten Up and Fly Right which took him all the way to Cuba to sing with the 350 member Cuban National Symphony Orchestra with Nachito Herrera.
 This multiple award-winning artist brings an organic blending of jazz, blues, R&B and soul to everything he’s a part of whether it’s “Stripped Down” with one of his trios/quartets or cranking his “sanctified” satisfying vocals or horn licks with his band MAURICE JACOX & We Still R. He is an eclectic mix of all these years of experience.
 To quote John Bream of the Star Tribune, “Mr. Everything”.